 Ilja is a passionate filmmaker focused on character-driven documentary travel projects that illustrate social, political or historical developments.
 For the last decade-and-a-half she has been working on various renowned documentary series.
 A seven-episode series about Southern Africa fifteen years after the abolition of Apartheid and another one about 19th century global explorers both won the prestigious Dutch Nipkow Award.
 The 36-episode documentary series called The Beagle, in the footsteps of Charles Darwin, On the Future of Species for which she re-sailed Darwin’s journey around the world won the journalistic award De Tegel.

 Education: Masters degree in International Relations and English Language & Literature in Utrecht.
-One year at Old Dominion University in Virginia with a field hockey scholarship and a semester at Universidad Complutense in Madrid, Spain.
+One year at Old Dominion University in Virginia (scholarship field hockey and NCAA winner) and a semester at Universidad Complutense in Madrid, Spain.